joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 button will increase the count in the global atom.
 This triggers the reconciler to re-render the root.

+> **Note**: `om.next/add-root!` takes a reconciler, a root class and a DOM
+> element.
+Unlike `React.render` we do not instantiate the
+> component.
+The reconciler will do this on our behalf as it may
+> need request data from an endpoint first.

 ### Global State Coupling

 The problem with the program above is that the counter is deeply